peterabyte/hello-antlr/README.md

 ### Testing

-To run the Cucumber tests just run the command `gradle --daemon smokeTest`.
+To run the Cucumber tests just run the command `gradle --daemon test`.